-The amortization of the UAAL assumes university supplemental contributions are made as a percent of pay for members of the Optional Retirement Plan (ORP) until June 30, 2033.
-Under Section 19-20-621, periodic separate valuations are to be performed to measure the liabilities of benefits to be paid under the Teachers' Retirement System (TRS) for Montana University System (MUS) members.
-The MUS valuations calculate contribution rates that finance the university member benefits with university contributions and reflect actual experience including investment returns.
-Therefore the university supplemental contribution rate has varied from time to time.
+The amortization of the UAAL assumes university supplemental contributions are made as a percent of pay for members of the Montana University System Retirement Program (MUS-RP).
+Under Section 19-20-621, periodic separate valuations are to be performed to measure the liabilities of benefits to be paid under the Teachers' Retirement System (TRS) for MUS-RP members.
+The MUS-RP valuations calculate contribution rates that finance the university member benefits with university contributions and reflect actual experience including investment returns.
+In the prior valuations, the Supplemental Contribution of 4.72% of MUS-RP payroll was assumed to cease in 2033.
+It is our understanding the contribution will not stop unless legislative action is taken.
+The university supplemental contribution rate has varied from time to time.
 Recently it has varied as follows:

 Supplemental University Contribution Rate Fiscal Years Ending

-2.81% 3.12% June 30, 1998 June 30, 1999
+2.81% June 30, 1998

+3.12% June 30, 1999

 3.42% June 30, 2000

-3.73% 4.04% June 30, 2001 June 30, 2002 to June 30, 2007
+3.73% June 30, 2001

+4.04% June 30, 2002 to June 30, 2007

-4.72% June 30, 2008 to June 30, 2033
+4.72% After June 30, 2007